 You may think this impossible, but there are many things going on that facilitate this change.
 The first question is sizing.
 How will you know if something fits without going to a store?
 We have the technology to measure people with body scanners.
 Made to measure clothing is something that has been done in high fashion forever.
 Our current technology could bring this to the masses.
 Clothing could be made one-off based on your actual measurements.

 Who would buy clothes without trying them on, you may ask.
 People are working on solving this dilemma.
 Virtual try-on is being developed by a number of sources including Clo, the company behind MD.
-Read a recent article on what Clo3D is doing.

 The gentleman behind this video contacted me recently.
 He's refining his program, but this gives you some idea of its capabilities.